Head and Neck Fellowship

 Research

 It is the expectation that the individual will be active in clinical research throughout the duration of the fellowship.
 With a robust translational research program in Head and Neck Tumour Biology and Viral Oncology (co-directors Anthony Nichols, MD and Joe Mymryk, PhD), the fellow will have the opportunity to collaborate with graduate students and basic scientists, and participate in laboratory and translational research.
-There are also ample opportunities to participate with epidemiology and systematic review studies (Danielle MacNeil, MD MSc), quality of life and facial nerve recovery studies (John Yoo, MD and Adrian Mendez, MD PhD) and surgical simulation (Kevin Fung, MD).
+There are ample opportunities to participate with the translational research program in Head and Neck Tumour Biology and Viral Oncology (Anthony Nichols, MD), head and neck survivorship, epidemiology and systematic review studies (Danielle MacNeil, MD MSc), quality of life and facial nerve recovery studies (John Yoo, MD and Adrian Mendez, MD PhD), surgical simulation (Kevin Fung, MD) and education research studies (Timothy Phillips, MD).
 Criteria for success will be the completion of a publishable work and presentation(s) at a national or international meeting.
 A minimum of 3 publications are expected over the course of the fellowship.
-Clinical research opportunities are widely also available with both within the Department or in collaboration with Radiation Oncology, Medical Oncology, Nuclear Medicine, and Endocrinology.
+Clinical research opportunities are widely also available both within the Department or in collaboration with Radiation Oncology, Medical Oncology, Nuclear Medicine, and Endocrinology.
 The Department of OTO-HNS provides financial and administrative support for research endeavors taken on by the fellow.

 Educational Seminars